 Qantas Dreamliners operates as a 3 class configuration, featuring Business, Premium Economy and Economy class cabins.

-For a long-haul product, the Qantas Dreamliner carries less passengers than you may think – only 236 versus 484 on the Qantas A380.
+For a long-haul product, the Qantas Dreamliner carries fewer passengers than you may think – only 236 versus 484 on the Qantas A380.
 The Qantas Dreamliners smaller passenger load leads to fuel efficiencies.
 It also allows Qantas to seek increased revenue from Business and Premium Economy passengers, which take up half the plane.

 Below are the seat pitches that can be found in each cabin class: